-Our opinions below are qualified to the extent that they may be subject to or affected by (i) applicable bankruptcy, insolvency, reorganization, moratorium, usury, fraudulent conveyance or similar laws affecting the rights of creditors generally, and general equity principles (including limitations on the enforceability of a penalty) and (ii) duties and standards imposed on creditors and parties to contracts, including, without limitation, requirements of good faith, reasonableness and fair dealing.
+Our opinions below are qualified to the extent that they may be subject to or affected by applicable bankruptcy, insolvency, reorganization, moratorium, usury, fraudulent conveyance or similar laws affecting the rights of creditors generally, and general equity principles (including limitations on the enforceability of a penalty), regardless of whether such enforceability is considered in a proceeding in equity or at law.
 Furthermore, we express no opinion as to the availability of any equitable or specific remedy, or as to the successful assertion of any equitable defense, upon any breach of any agreements or documents or obligations referred to herein, or any other matters, inasmuch as the availability of such remedies or defenses may be subject to the discretion of a court.
-In addition, we express no opinion with respect to the enforceability of any provision of the Securities requiring the payment of interest on overdue interest.